 Do you hop in the car just to run across the street, even though you can easily walk or ride your bike?
 Do you pay for parking, just so you don’t have to walk a longer distance?
 If so, it’s time to size up these missed physical activities — and money saving opportunities — and walk or bike to your destination instead.

-You should aim for 10,000 steps — or five miles — a day to stay active and fit, according to Livestrong.com.
+Popular advice is to aim for 10,000 steps per day.
 This isn’t going to happen if you’re driving everywhere, even the shortest distances.
 Plus, every time you drive you’re putting more wear and tear on your vehicle.
 You’re not doing yourself or your car any favors by taking the easy route.

 Being healthy is a lifestyle choice, but you get the ultimate say.
 Doing all or some of these tips can make a world of difference for your health and bank account.
 And remember: Health affects energy, sleep and your total well-being — and that includes your finances, as well.